-Manufacturers and exporters are requested to respond to this questionnaire and return the relevant parts to the Commission within the times specified on the cover page.
-There is a statutory time limit imposed for the investigation.
-The Commission may not be able to consider submissions received after the due date.
+You are requested to respond to this questionnaire and return it to the Commission within the time specified on the cover page.
+There is a statutory time limit imposed for the review.
+The Commission may not be able to consider a questionnaire received after the due date.

-If you cannot lodge your submission by the due date please advise the investigation case manager as soon as possible.
-In considering whether or not to grant an extension of time, regard is had to the following:
+If you cannot lodge your submission by the due date please advise the case manager as soon as possible.